MLH-Fellowship/gitcord-bot/README.md

 ## Development

 Looking to locally host GitCord Bot yourself or installing it to contribute to our codebase?
 Here's a step by step guide on how to install and run our bot in a localhost environment.
+See our Contributing section for details of how to contribute to our project.

+1. Clone the repository using `git clone https://github.com/MLH-Fellowship/gitcord-bot` or use your forked repo URL if you've forked our project
+2. Install needed NPM packages with `npm install`
+3. Install development NPM packages with `npm install --dev`
+4. Create an `.env` file with information for the following variables:
+   1. GITHUB_TOKEN
+   2. DISCORD_TOKEN
+   3. COCKROACH_DB_PASSWORD
+   4. COCKROACH_DB_HOST
+   5. COCKROACH_DB_DATABASE
+5. Run the bot with ``npm start``

+Encounter any issues?
+Feel free to open an issue with a detailed description of any error messages that occur and describe the specific problem and we'd be happy to help.

 # ⚙ Usage